yotsubasociety/yotsubasociety.github.io/README.md

 Finally, you must link to the page before anyone will be able to access it.

-* If this page is an **Article**, [click the `articles.md` file at the top of the repository.](https://github.com/yotsubasociety/yotsubasociety.github.io/blob/master/articles.md)
+1. If this page is an **Article**, [click the `articles.md` file under the `pages/` folder.](https://github.com/yotsubasociety/yotsubasociety.github.io/blob/master/pages/articles.md)
-* If this page is a **Briefing**, [click the `briefings.md` file at the top of the repository.](https://github.com/yotsubasociety/yotsubasociety.github.io/blob/master/briefings.md)

-Then, click **Edit** at the top right.
+2. Then, click **Edit** at the top right.
 Then add a link to your new page in the bulleted list, as follows:

 > **Note:** Make sure to create a relative link to the page.
 If your page's URL is `http://yotsubasociety.org/intro-to-ys/`, just link to `../intro-to-ys/`.